Treatment and services

 Where can I get treatment?

-Medical oncology services are provided on a specialized nursing unit at Community Hospital East and through medical and surgical beds at Community Hospital North and Community Hospital South.
+Medical oncology services are provided on a specialized nursing unit at Community Hospital East, at the new Community Cancer Center South and through medical and surgical beds at Community Hospital North.

-Radiation oncology is provided at Community Hospital East, Community Hospital South (off-site) and the Community Regional Cancer Center - North on the Community Hospital North campus.
+Radiation oncology is provided at Community Hospital East, the new dedicated Community Cancer Center South and Community Cancer Center North on the Community Hospital North campus.

 Find A Location